 The back support the coils offer is bolstered by the middle Affinity foam layer with HIVE® technology.
 The back area focuses on uncompromising support, while the shoulder area features extra flexibility to ease pressure.
 Proper shoulder support can prevent neck pain from developing.

-A queen size AS2 Hybrid is $1329.
-The price includes free shipping, a 100-night sleep trial, and a 20-year warranty.
+An AS2 Hybrid includes free shipping, a 100-night sleep trial, and a 20-year warranty.

 Many sleepers yearn for a soft mattress that will embrace their bodies and carry them off to a good night’s rest.
 The trick is to find a plush mattress that still supports the spine in its neutral position, which is where our AS5 Hybrid comes in.
 The bed is topped with soft, cushioning foam with underlying responsive coils, balancing conforming comfort with consistent support.